-The testimony and evidence presented in this case indicates that the claimant was not in compliance with the reporting requirements of the above Section of the Act with the weeks at issue.
-Questions on the teleserve were explicit in requesting the entry of the gross wages earned by the claimant for the weeks in which she was claiming benefits.
+The testimony and evidence presented in this case indicates that the claimant was not in compliance with the reporting requirements of the above Section of the Act with the weeks at issue and presented no valid reasons for his not doing so.
+Questions on the teleserve were explicit in requesting the entry of the gross wages earned by the claimant for the weeks in which he was claiming benefits.
 Based on these conclusions it is determined that the claimant was not in compliance with the above section of the Act as previously determined by the Director.

-Referee's Decision, June 13, 2012, at 1-2.
-He also found her to be subject to a repayment order pursuant to section 28-42-68:
+Referee's Decision, June 27, 2012, at 1-2.
+He also found him to be subject to a repayment order pursuant to section 28-42-68:

-Since the claimant did not properly record her earnings for the weeks in issue as required, a correct calculation of the mount of benefits to which she was entitled could not be determined by the Director with regard to the weeks in issue.
-I find, under the circumstances, that she was overpaid benefits for those weeks and at fault for her nondisclosure and, therefore, determine that it would not defeat the purposes for which the Employment Security Act was designed to require her to repay those benefits as previously determined by the Director under Section 28-42-68 of the Act.
+Since the claimant did not properly record his earnings for the weeks in issue as required, a correct calculation of the mount of benefits to which he was entitled could not be determined by the Director with regard to the weeks in issue.
+I find, under the circumstances, that he was overpaid benefits for those weeks and at fault for his nondisclosure and, therefore, determine that it would not defeat the purposes for which the Employment Security Act was designed to require him to repay those benefits as previously determined by the Director under Section 28-42-68 of the Act.

-Referee's Decision, June 13, 2013, at 2.
-Ms. Iovino appealed once more and on July 15, 2013 the Board of Review unanimously found the Referee's decision to be a proper adjudication of the facts and the law applicable thereto.
-Claimant filed a timely appeal in the Sixth Division District Court on August 14, 2013.
+Referee's Decision, June 27, 2013, at 2.
+Mr. Tudino appealed once more and on July 29, 2013 the Board of Review unanimously found the Referee's decision to be a proper adjudication of the facts and the law applicable thereto.
+Claimant filed a timely appeal in the Sixth Division District Court on August 13, 2013.